Del: Divergence

 The divergence is roughly a measure of a vector field's increase in the direction it points; but more accurately, it is a measure of that field's tendency to converge toward or diverge from a point.

 The power of the del notation is shown by the following product rule:

 The formula for the vector product is slightly less intuitive, because this product is not commutative:

 Curl

 The curl of a vector field $\mathbf v(x, y, z) = v_x\hat\mathbf x + v_y\hat\mathbf y + v_z\hat\mathbf z$ is a vector function that can be represented as:

-The curl at a point is proportional to the on-axis torque that a tiny pinwheel would be subjected to if it were centred at that point.
+The curl at a point is proportional to the on-axis torque that a tiny pinwheel would be subjected to if it were centered at that point.

 The vector product operation can be visualized as a pseudo-determinant:

 Again the power of the notation is shown by the product rule:

 The rule for the vector product does not turn out to be simple: